-Can I get compensation for noise damage to my hearing?
+Compensation for noise damage to hearing

 If you feel that your current or previous employer has failed to protect you in the workplace, and this was the cause – or part of the cause – of damage to your hearing, then you can try to get compensation.
 To get this, you will need to bring a successful claim for personal injury through the civil courts.
 You are strongly advised to get legal advice.

 Industrial Injuries Disablement Benefit (IIDB) compensates people who have become disabled as a result of an industrial disease or an accident at work.
-You can claim for it even if you're still working.
+You can claim for it even if you’re still working.
 But it is restricted to certain occupations that are known to be noisy.
-For more information, see our factsheet Industrial Injuries Disablement Benefit (IIDB).

 If you have hearing loss due to service in the armed forces on or after 2005, you may be able to claim under the Armed Forces Compensation Scheme.
 This scheme replaces the War Disablement Pension for people who have become disabled (including hearing loss) while serving in the armed forces before April 2005.